danofsteel32/civ4save/README.md

 So far I've only tested with the vanilla version of the Civ4 BTS and the slightly tweaked XML files Sullla uses in the [AI survivor series](https://sullla.com/Civ4/civ4survivor6-14.html).
+A tweaked DLL to support a higher `MAX_PLAYERS` will work you just need to pass the `max_players` value to the parser.

 Mods like BAT/BUG/BULL change the structure of the save file and currently cannot be parsed.
 I'd like to support them but I need specific details on what changes the mods are making to the binary save format.